 Graduate Student Travel Grant, Cornell Population Center, 2018 ($500) These travel grants are awarded to graduate student affiliates of the Cornell Population Center to present at the Population Association of America Annual Meeting.

 Buttrick-Crippen Fellowship, Knight Institute for Writing in the Disciplines, Cornell University, 2017–2018 ($26,000) This fellowship is one of two awarded across Cornell disciplines to support graduate students in designing and teaching a proposed First-Year Writing Seminar of their own design.
 The Knight Institute has a reputation of creating the premier writing program in the country, being the first to implement the idea of teaching writing across the disciplines.
 Fellows are given a year of support during which they can devote themselves to the study and practice of teaching composition within and beyond the context of their own field.
 In addition to spending time on course design and exploring instructional strategies for teaching sociology and writing, I used this opportunity to research effective classroom-based strategies for active learning.

 Scholarship of Teaching and Learning Program, Cornell Center for Teaching Innovation, 2017–2018 ($500) A small cohort of graduate instructors is selected to receive training and support for implementing classroom research projects on teaching effectiveness.
 My project investigates how students perceive and respond to learning objectives and writing prompts in the college classroom.

-Graduate Teaching Assistant Leader Fellowship, Cornell Center for Teaching Innovation, 2017–2018 ($1,000) This year-long fellowship is awarded to advanced graduate students to support their efforts organizing and implementing programs on pedagogy that serve the graduate community at Cornell.
+Graduate Teaching Assistant Fellowship (Lead Fellow), Cornell Center for Teaching Innovation, 2017–2018 ($1,000) This year-long fellowship is awarded to advanced graduate students to support their efforts organizing and implementing programs on pedagogy that serve the graduate community at Cornell.
 Through training and mentoring peers who want to improve their teaching, this fellowship provides the opportunity to teach and communicate in less formal settings.